All rental agreements will contain some similar standard provisions and information, specifically:

 Every state will have state-specific rental and leasing requirements, sometimes differing on important issues.

-Make sure you familiarize yourself with your state-specific requirements and nuances to best protect your legal and financial rights.
+Make sure you familiarize yourself with Tennessee’s specific requirements and nuances to best protect your legal and financial rights.

 Select the appropriate state where your Lease/Rental Agreement is to be executed to learn about important requirements and differences.

 The sample lease agreement below describes a contract between “Landlord” Betty Michaels and “Tenant” Ron Freeman.
-He agrees to rent a house in Nashville for $1,500 per month beginning on June 01, 2017 and continuing on a month-by-month basis.
+He agrees to rent a house in Nashville for $1,500 per month and continuing on a month-by-month basis.
 The tenant agrees to pay for all utilities and services for the Premises.

 Tennessee imposes additional and distinct requirements for landlords and tenants when executing a Lease/Rental Agreement.
 For example, Tennessee law provides for the following: